Preparing for the test

 Below you will find examples of all the task types found in the test.
 The test does not test factual knowledge, only langauge.
 When you do sample tasks you will not find out which level you are at.
 But you will see how many tasks you answer correctly.

 Information in Norwegian:

 Do you want to know more about the oral test?
-See sample exercises for the oral test (pdf).
+Examples of test questions (pdf).

 The Norwegian language test measures language proficiency at levels A1, A2, B1 and B2.